loganynguyen/medgrams.com/README.md

 # Medgrams - Medical Diagrams
-Using D3.JS, GoJS, or Markmap for the visualizations
+Using D3.JS, GoJS, MInd-Wired, or Markmap for the visualizations

 ## Contributing